Standard Deduction Over 65: How the New $6,000 Senior Deduction Works

 It is important to understand income that is planned to be reported through your taxable brokerage accounts.
 It is common, when changes to your investment plans happen, that long-term gains may be realized, which will increase your MAGI.

 This deduction makes it much more important to understand what income levers you’re pulling.
-Communication with financial advisors is becoming much more important to understand your MAGI each year.
+Coordination between your CPA and financial advisor is becoming more important because investment decisions can directly affect MAGI.

 This is worth reiterating because of the bad information being spread currently on the Internet: